cswartzvi/hamilton/examples/feature_engineering/feature_engineering_multiple_contexts/README.md

 feature engineering processes.
 They have to connect with each other, and be flexible enough to support your specific deployment needs.

-# Using Hamilton for Feature Engineering for Batch/Offline
+# Using Apache Hamilton for Feature Engineering for Batch/Offline
 If you fall into **only** needing to deploy features for batch jobs, then stop right there.
 You don't need these examples, as they are focused on how to bridge the gap between "offline" and "online" feature engineering.
 You should instead browse the other examples like `data_quality`.

-# Using Hamilton for Feature Engineering for Batch/Offline and Online/Streaming
+# Using Apache Hamilton for Feature Engineering for Batch/Offline and Online/Streaming
 These example scenarios here are for the people who have to deal with both batch and online feature engineering.

 We provide two examples for two common scenarios that occur if you have this need.
-Note, the example code in these scenarios tries to be illustrative about how to think and frame using Hamilton.
+Note, the example code in these scenarios tries to be illustrative about how to think and frame using Apache Hamilton.
 It contains minimal features so as to not overwhelm you, and leaves out some implementation details that you would need to fill in for your specific use case, e.g. like fitting a model using the features, or where to store aggregate feature values, etc.